brendanmetzger/TCIAF/setup.md

 # Launching instance

 ## EC2
 - Ubuntu HVM, t2.micro production (free tier for 12 months as of June 2016), t2.nano development server (with a prepaid reserved instance)
 - Moved storage up to 16gb (as this is a site uploading lots of audio, **disc usage needs to be monitored in some fashion**
 - Creating a security group called 'web' that will allow access to the EC2 on ports 22, 80, and 443 (ssh, http, https)

 The Apache configuration on a micro needs to be adjusted, because there is only about half a gig of memory available, and pushing that goes into swap memory, and the freezes to the point of a crash, which makes adjustments pretty hard to make.
 Here is the config to make sure servers don't get greedy

+### Reminders/caveats
+Because of the id conventions and the way files are named and stored, a case-sensitive file system is necessary.
+Ubuntu has this by default, however, the Mac variant of unix does not.
+Mac users should (and this is a good idea in general) create a disk partition for their dev environment that is case sensitive.
+Also, if deploying from mac to linux, this clears up some of the most confounding and simple bugs I've ever experienced with lazy loading classes n such.

 ```
 # file is /etc/apache2/mods-enabled/mpm_prefork.conf